ishajain/react/README.md

 # react
-This repository contains all the react learnings
+This repository contains all my react learnings